 Design Styles: New Traditional

-Traditional design is a familiar home décor style that is rooted in the traditions of the past without being specific to a particular time period, it is mostly of 18th and 19th century European styles.
-It is classic, warm and comforting, making it one of the most popular design styles.
+The traditional design is a familiar home décor style that is rooted in the traditions of the past without being specific to a particular time period, it is mostly of 18th and 19th-century European styles.
+It is classic, warm, and comforting, making it one of the most popular design styles.

 Update your Area Rug